robert/robert.github.com/_posts/2014-07-22-is-ruby-pass-by-reference-or-pass-by-value.md

 published: false
 title: Is Ruby pass-by-reference or pass-by-value?
 ---
 The two most widely known and easy to understand approaches to parameter passing amongst programming languages are pass-by-reference and pass-by-value.
-In a ruthlessly technical sense, Ruby is pass-by-value, that's the end of the story, and we can all go home.
+In one, ruthlessly technical sense, Ruby is pass-by-value, that's the end of the story, and we can all go home.
 However, we would miss out on a lot of subtlety if we did.

-For Ruby does pass its arguments by value, but the arguments it passes by value are references.
+For Ruby does pass its arguments by value, but the values it passes are references.

 Say what?